Department of Natural Resources

 A tentative diagnosis can be determined from a histopathological examination that reveals lesions consistent with a meningoencephalitis or encephalitis.
 However, additional testing is required to confirm the disease.
-Immunohistochemical examination of fixed brain tissue and Polymease Chain Reaction (PCR) testing and virus isolation on fresh brain tissue are the accepted methods to confirm the diagnosis.
+Polymerase Chain Reaction (PCR) testing and virus isolation on fresh brain tissue are the accepted methods to confirm the diagnosis.

 There is no specific therapy for viral encephalitis except supportive care.
 Supportive care includes fluids, anti-inflammatory agents, and anticonvulsants if necessary.
 For wild animals this type of care is unrealistic.

 There is no vaccine for EEE that can be used on wild deer.
 There is a killed vaccine that has proven to be effective in horses.
 Mosquito control can reduce the likelihood of contact with the vector and the virus.
-Vector control can include eliminating breeding sites (water management), control of native insects (larvae), and protection of the hosts from insect predators.
+Vector control can include eliminating breeding sites (water management), control of native insects (larvae and adults), and protection of the hosts from insect predators.

 Precautions humans can take to reduce the risk of exposure are: use insect repellants for personal protection; keep tight screens on windows, doors, and porches; and use protective clothing.
 If a wild deer appears sick or acts abnormal, it should not be handled or consumed.